aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/mlst-resources/_index.md

 Console.WriteLine("SupportOfMlstResource executed successfully");
 ```
 ## Conclusion

 Congratulations!
 You have successfully learned how to handle MLST Resources in Aspose.PSD for .NET.
 This feature provides a robust mechanism to manipulate layer states in Photoshop files programmatically.

-## Frequently Asked Questions
+## FAQ's

-### Q: Can I use Aspose.PSD for .NET to work with PSD files created in different Photoshop versions?
+### Q1: Can I use Aspose.PSD for .NET to work with PSD files created in different Photoshop versions?

-A: Yes, Aspose.PSD for .NET supports PSD files created in various Photoshop versions.
+A1: Yes, Aspose.PSD for .NET supports PSD files created in various Photoshop versions.

-### Q: Is there a free trial available for Aspose.PSD for .NET?
+### Q2: Is there a free trial available for Aspose.PSD for .NET?

-A: Yes, you can download a free trial from the [official releases page](https://releases.aspose.com/).
+A2: Yes, you can download a free trial from the [releases page](https://releases.aspose.com/).

-### Q: Where can I find detailed documentation for Aspose.PSD for .NET?
+### Q3: Where can I find detailed documentation for Aspose.PSD for .NET?

-A: The documentation is available [here](https://reference.aspose.com/psd/net/).
+A3: The documentation is available [here](https://reference.aspose.com/psd/net/).

-### Q: How can I get support for Aspose.PSD for .NET?
+### Q4: How can I get support for Aspose.PSD for .NET?

-A: Visit the [Aspose.PSD forums](https://forum.aspose.com/c/psd/34) for community support.
+A4: Visit the [Aspose.PSD forums](https://forum.aspose.com/c/psd/34) for community support.

-### Q: How do I purchase a license for Aspose.PSD for .NET?
+### Q5: How do I purchase a license for Aspose.PSD for .NET?

-A: You can buy a license [here](https://purchase.aspose.com/buy).
+A5: You can buy a license [here](https://purchase.aspose.com/buy).